Vinyl Asbestos Floor Tiles (VAT) Summary Document

-- FACT 4 EPA only requires asbestos removal in order to prevent significant public exposure to asbestos, such as during building renovation or demolition.
+- FACT 4: The EPA only requires asbestos removal in order to prevent significant public exposure to asbestos, such as during building renovation or demolition.

-- 5 EPA does recommend in-place management whenever asbestos is discovered.
+- FACT 5: The EPA does recommend in-place management whenever asbestos is discovered.
 Instead of removal, conscientious in-place management program will usually control fiber releases, particularly when the materials are not significantly damaged and are not likely to be disturbed

 For More Information See:

 US Occupational Health and Safety Administration (OSHA):

 Massachusetts Department of Environmental Protection (DEP):